tjjmoto/hw-ruby-intro/README.md

 If you want to use the remote environment hosted on UCCS servers:
-Student Editor URL: editor.{yourUCCSUsername}-4-advse-4300.uccs.devedu.io Student App URL: app.{yourUCCSUsername}-4-advse-4300.uccs.devedu.io The password is yourstudent ID number.
+Student Editor URL: editor.{yourUCCSUsername}-4-advse-4300.uccs.devedu.io Student App URL: app.{yourUCCSUsername}-4-advse-4300.uccs.devedu.io The username is your UCCS username (i.e. kwalcott) password is yourstudent ID number.
+The Editor link is what you will use for coding.
+The App link is what you'll use for execution.
+Please note that you will be deploying your assignments and projects to Heroku as well, so consider the Student App URL as your private testing ground- NOT for submission.

 Once you're in (in Docker or in the remote environment), open a terminal.
 In the upper left-hand corner, click on the hamburger (the 3 lines), View, Terminal.
 And you're set!